Waste Officer

 How CIVAC supports waste compliance

-CIVAC digitalises the annual waste balance under section 6 AbfBeauftrV and links it directly with eANV records.
+CIVAC digitalises the annual report to the operator under § 60 Abs.
+2 KrWG and links it directly with eANV records.
 Waste codes from the AVV catalogue, disposal routes, volumes and certified waste company credentials are centrally maintained and stored in an audit-proof manner.
 External waste officers and internal teams operate jointly across sites.
-The platform proposes prevention and higher-value recovery measures along the section 6 KrWG hierarchy and feeds operational waste data directly into ESG and CSRD reporting workflows, reducing manual reconciliation effort substantially.
+The platform proposes prevention and higher-value recovery measures along the section 6 KrWG hierarchy and feeds operational waste data directly into ESG and CSRD reporting workflows.
+The annual report to the operator under section 60 paragraph 2 KrWG is assembled from the same records rather than compiled separately.
+Deadlines for refresher training, notifications to the authority and the renewal of disposal certificates run as dated tasks with escalation, so no notification lapses unnoticed.

 Frequently asked questions